vadiasov/upload/README.md

       ...
     },
 ````
-2. Run in your terminal:
+2.Run in your terminal:
 ````
 cd your_application_root
 composer update
 ````
-3. This package is developed with discovery feature.
+3.This package is developed with discovery feature.
 So it must itself to create row in a config/app.com about ServiceProvider:
 ````
 /*
  * Package Service Providers...